vavrek/oa-arch/README.md

 [info@openassistant.org](mailto:info@openassistant.org)

 ## Contributing
-Open Assistant is a unique and valuable project which could benefit anyone disabled, young, or elderly, as well as anyone who likes to take a break from the mouse and keyboard, from time to time.
+Open Assistant is a unique and valuable project which would benefit anyone disabled, young, or elderly, as well as anyone who likes to take a break from traditional mouse and keyboard, from time to time.

-Let's make computing more fun, convenient, private, and accessible!
+Let's make computing more convenient, fun, private, and accessible!

 Hack away, friends! :)

 ## Roadmap
 Include a local language model toolkit, so Open Assistant will not require internet access to update commands.
 (COMPLETE!)

-Offline speech dictation (Under development).
+Offline speech dictation.
+(Under Current Development)

 New demo video coming soon!

 Compile installation steps listed above into one ``install-arch.sh`` script, then create various installation scrips for other distributions, such as ``install-debian.sh``, ``install-bsd.sh``, etc.

-Map voice commands to all available keyboard shortcuts and key characters.
+Map vocal commands to all available keyboard shortcuts and key characters.

-Generate specific command files for popular Window Managers.
+Generate specific command files for common Window Managers.

-Creating package installers and get OA into common repositories.
+Creating package installers and get OA into popular repositories.

 GUI design using Kivy.